igorkll/WinBox-Maker/README.md

 * if you used the "Do not disable hotkeys by changing the layout" option on a non-enterprise version of windows, it is likely that the keyboard shortcuts will still work because keyboard filter will not work

 ## notes
-* it is recommended to use "Windows 10 Enterprise" or "Windows 10 IoT Enterprise" specifically, otherwise some things probably won't work, such as disabling the login animation and disabling keyboard shortcuts in the system itself (keyboard filter) (winbox maker disables combinations in two ways. by changing the keyboard layout, it will still work)
+* it is recommended to use "Windows 10 Enterprise" or "Windows 10 IoT Enterprise" (not Evaluation) specifically, otherwise some things probably won't work, such as disabling the login animation and disabling keyboard shortcuts in the system itself (keyboard filter) (winbox maker disables combinations in two ways. by changing the keyboard layout, it will still work)
 * if you install a script as your application .bat or .cmd then it will run in hidden mode (without console)
 * your program from the winbox_resources/program folder on the target system is located in C:\WinboxProgram
 * all build events work from the project folder